-The role of the farm veterinarian is defined in Articles 3 and 4 of the Decree of the Ministry of Health of December 7, 2017 (hereinafter referred to as “MD”) on epidemio-surveillance networks, tasks, responsibilities and professional requirements of farm veterinarians (Official Journal No. 29 of February 5, 2018).
-A farm veterinarian is a private veterinarian voluntarily appointed by the food business operator raising food-producing animals (hereinafter referred to as “operator”) with a view to increasing the farm health and production status.
+The role of the farm veterinarian is defined in Articles 3 and 4 of the Decree of the Minister of Health of December 7, 2017 (hereinafter referred to as Ministerial Decree - MD) on epidemio-surveillance networks, tasks, responsibilities and professional requirements of farm veterinarians (Official Journal No. 29 of February 5, 2018).

 Training for farm veterinarians

 Article 3, paragraph 2, point b) of Ministerial Decree of December 7, 2017 refers to specific training as one of the essential requirements of farm veterinarians.
-Therefore, all aspiring farm veterinarians shall attend a specific ECM training course according to the content and minimum duration set out in Annex 2 of the above-mentioned MD.
+Therefore, all aspiring farm veterinarians shall attend a specific ECM training course according to the content and minimum duration set out in Annex 2 to the above-mentioned MD.

 A national public list of veterinarians who meet the criteria and requirements laid down in the MD is available at FNOVI.